jacobp112/icebbo/docs/footprint-review.md

 - every schematic port has a PCB pad
 - all copper stays at least the board's 0.2 mm edge clearance inside the 100 × 70 mm outline
 - pads of different components are at least 0.2 mm apart, compared pad against pad
+- every part has a courtyard
+- silkscreen is at least 0.1 mm from copper on the custom footprints and 0.05 mm on generator footprints
 - each reviewed footprint keeps its pad count and the corrected dimensions above: the DSK and SG48 exposed pads, TPS3890 pad lengths, FT2232HL row spacing, USB4105 stake sizes and edge offset, the SOIC/TSSOP/SOT-23-5 row spacing and pad sizes, the DRT pads, and the oscillator and crystal pitches

 The check caught each of these deliberately broken copies of the generated board: